 The larger issues go beyond the strike to the overall framework of our health care system.
 Even 50 years after the Indian republic was formed, we have aggrieved doctors in urban hospitals while the majority of villages don't even have health workers, let alone doctors.
 The government has done practically nothing to help the matter.
-Most teaching institutes do not have adequate Second, there is lack of clarity on the full-time staff, and depend on students, status of resident doctors.
-Are they who usually manage most day-to-day resident students or employees?
-What are work.
-Finally, the cost of medical treatment is rising beyond what ordinary people can afford.
+Most teaching institutes do not have adequate Second, there is lack of clarity on the full-time staff, and depend on students, treatment is rising beyond what ordinary people can afford.
 We all need to pay attention to these deeper maladies rather than react in the usual kneejerk manner.